Adam Kelly, M.D.

 Associate Program Director

-Telemedicine and telehealth systems have already shown the potential to transform the way health care is delivered, and the role for this approach is expected to increase moving forward.
+Telemedicine and telehealth systems are transforming the way health care is delivered, and the role for this approach is expected to increase moving forward.
 Neurology is well-suited to the use of video consults and other technologies to provide care for a number of reasons.
 Research has shown that access to neurologists varies across regions, and bringing the neurologist to the patient and family may be more feasible than having the patient come to the clinic or hospital in some cases.
 Along those same lines, some neurology patients may have mobility or other logistical issues that impede their ability to be seen regularly in clinic.
 Finally, a considerable amount of follow-up care for neurologic disorders involves interval history-taking and patient/family counseling, activities which lend themselves well to video encounters and other telehealth modalities.
 Our own Dr. E. Ray Dorsey, Director of the URMC Center for Health + Technology, is a national leader in teleneurology research and implementation.

 Under the direction of Dr. Adam Kelly, Director of Teleneurology at URMC, our department is creating and implementing unique, in-demand teleneurology services in multiple arenas: